 When the skin is injured the body initiates a series of events in order to repair the injured tissues.
 The immune system kicks into play and inflammation occurs at the site of the wound.
 Cells called fibroblasts are recruited to help remodel the wound site, and deposit collagen and elastin to help heal the wound.

 Polyphenols and triterpenes, which are found in high concentrations in our herbal extracts, have demonstrated strong wound-healing effects.
-They expedite the wound healing process, increase the rate of success of healing, the rate of epithelialization, and collagen deposition in tissue.
+They expedite the wound healing process, increase the rate of success of healing, the rate of epithelialization (the process by which a new layer of cells at the surface of the skin are formed), and collagen deposition in tissue.
 Ursolic acid, present in rosemary has also been shown to assist wound healing in laboratory studies.

 A major function of this skin is to act as a physical barrier between the inside of your body and the outside world, keeping microbes at bay.
 Skin infections can occur when the skin's barrier is compromised, or hair follicles become blocked, as is common with acne.
 Prolonged use of treatments for bacterial skin infections, like corticosteroids, may actually weaken the skin and result in premature aging.
 Prolonged use or misuse of antibiotics may result in bacterial resistance.